Adopt best practices for each process

 On a day-to-day basis, workshops follow one another to define staffing forecasts in terms of volume and to qualify the impact of transformations on employment and skills.
 Far too much time is spent on developing a vision of the existing situation and compiling data; this is what undermines the use of the major HR tool that the SWP represents

-In a context where there will be a potential freeze on recruitment and its impact on the maintenance of key skills , the risk of departures caused by the scarcity of opportunities for internal evolution, it will no longer be possible to continue like this.
-Having a snapshot of the skills projections to be passed on due to retirements, opportunities for redeployment of resources, potential empty chairs in key functions, is within reach with a SWP tool.
+In a context where there will be a potential freeze on recruitment and its impact on the maintenance of strategic skills, the risk of departures caused by the scarcity of opportunities for internal evolution, it will no longer be possible to continue like this.
+Having a snapshot of the skills projections to be passed on due to retirements, opportunities for redeployment of resources, potential empty chairs in key functions, is achievable with a SWP tool.

 The Data invites itself in many professions

-Our October 20 webinar, "Integrating Data into your business", in partnership with The Wagon for business, reveals that skills data analysis and exploitation are no longer the sole preserve of data scientists.
+Our October 20th webinar, "Integrating Data into your business", in partnership with The Wagon for business, reveals that data analysis skills and exploitation are no longer the sole preserve of data scientists.
 The treasury and finance businesses see data skills increase by 76% between 2021 and 2022, purchasing by 44%.

 • Learning to learn

-With this in mind, it is now essential to provide the means to acquire these skills for the populations concerned.
+Having made this observation, it is now essential to provide the means to make sure that targeted populations acquire these skills.
 Artificial intelligence makes it possible to exploit the differences in skills to formulate training recommendations adapted to each individual.
-2023 will see major reskilling campaigns, particularly on this Data dimension.
+The upcoming years will see major reskilling campaigns, particularly on this Data dimension.

-Several elements make the HR function the legitimate repository of company data.
-First of all, the legal indicators to be provided to the administration are more and more numerous, and the quantity of anonymous HR data is very large:
+Several elements make the HR role the legitimate repository of company data.
+First of all, the legal indicators to be provided to the administration are more and more numerous, and the quantity of anonymous HR data is considerable:

 • Team performance data